649000/subtracker-rest-api/README.md

 ## Reflection

 The purpose of this project was to familiarise with the Spring Boot framework.
-In order to do, I decided to build a RESTful API service based on the Spring Boot framework alongside with other Spring projects such as Spring Data and Spring Security.
+In order to do so, I decided to build a RESTful API service based on the Spring Boot framework alongside with other Spring projects such as Spring Data and Spring Security.

 The challenging aspect of this project was the user authentication with Firebase Auth.
-When it came to user authentication, I had the option of rolling out my own implementation or using Identity as a Service product such as AWS Cognito, Auth0, or Firebase Auth.
-I have decided to go forth with using an Identity as a Service approach as I believe developers should avoid reinventing the wheel especially when it comes to the security aspects of a project.
-Rolling out my implementation would not be ideal as I might not cover all grounds which can potentially lead to security loopholes.
+When it came to user authentication, I had the option of rolling out my own implementation or using Identity as a Service (IDaaS) product such as AWS Cognito, Auth0, or Firebase Auth.
+I have decided to go forth with using an IDaaS approach as I believe developers should avoid reinventing the wheel.
+Rolling out my implementation would not be ideal as I might overlook certain security aspects.

 Using Spring Security, I was able to secure all of the endpoints.
-All endpoints will require a valid token provided by Firebase before a call can be made.
+All endpoints requires a valid token which is provided by Firebase.

 #### Tools used
 1. Postman  - to test the endpoints